LarsBarkman/LarsBarkman.github.io/_posts/2015-07-12-building-a-reasonably-priced-htpc-quite.md

 title: Building a Reasonably Priced HTPC – Quite
 ---

-###*The part to building a quiet HTPC is to use low power parts which generate less heat and thus require less cooling leading to less noice.*
+###*The key to building a quiet HTPC is to use low power parts which generate less heat and thus require less cooling leading to less noice.*

 ####I've read about many HTPC that make due with passiv cooling but they don't have the requirements that I do:
 - The CPU I need for Minecraft requires active cooling